rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab02.md

 <br>

 -   Create a new folder called `Middleware`.
 In this folder, create a new class file called `IntentRecognizerMiddleware.cs`.
-This class should implement the `IMiddleware` interface.
+This class should implement the `IMiddleware` interface of the `Microsoft.Bot.Builder` namespace.
+Import the required namespaces.

 -   Add a private readonly LuisRecognizer property and a constructor.
 The values we use to create the LuisApplication are retrieved from the `appsettings.json`.
+Import the required namespaces.

     ```C#
     private readonly LuisRecognizer luisRecognizer;